PlatONnetwork/platon.py/docs/node.rst

 How do I choose which node to use?
 ----------------------------------

-Due to the nature of Ethereum, this is largely a question of personal preference, but it has significant ramifications on security and usability.
+Due to the nature of Platon, this is largely a question of personal preference, but it has significant ramifications on security and usability.
 Further, node software is evolving quickly, so please do your own research about the current options.
 We won't advocate for any particular node,